 Krasnodar – Adygea – Karachay-Cherkessia – Kabardino-Balkaria

-Regular monthly departures: this tour is offered regularly once a month.
+This tour is offered on a regular basis from April to October.
 Let us know your desired departure month by clicking on the ask-us button below and we will match your preferences with the relevant scheduled group departure.
 If you are unsure about the month you wish to travel in, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!

 Our scheduled group departures don't suit your plans?
 If you are travelling with friends and there are 5 or more of you, you can set your own dates and we will organise a tour just for you without charging any additional fee.
 If you are travelling solo or with less than 4 companions we will organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.

 DAY 1 - Krasnodar

 In the morning you will meet our tour guide in the lobby of the designated hotel (exact hotel address and meeting time will be communicated well in advance per email; private airport pickup and shuttle service available for a small additional fee).

 Krasnodar walking tour: Monument to Catherine the Great, Cossacks Memorial, Red Street, St. George's Church, Alexander Nevsky Cathedral and plenty of Soviet concrete architecture.

 Early in the morning we'll depart from Krasnodar and head to Adygea, an autonomous republic of the Russian Federation mainly inhabited by the Adyghe people, a sub-ethnos of the Circassians.

 We'll drive across the barren lowlands of Northern Adygea and stop en route in a couple of sleepy towns and villages such as Giaginskaya, renowned for the production of a super tasty traditional cheese.